 When GDPR (EU General Data Protection Regulation) hit in 2018 most US companies had to scramble to ensure the needs of their oversea customers were met.
 Since that time, many different data regulations have hit the state or congress floor.

 Make sure you have someone inside your organization whose job it is to stay aware of these regulatory bodies not only for your state headquarters, but for the state in which your customers reside.
-If you don't have a knowledgeable IT professional working within your organization, then learn more about how managed compliance help.
+If you don't have a knowledgeable IT professional working within your organization, then learn more about how managed compliance as part of your overall IT security strategy can help.

 Again, it is not a matter of if but when regulations around data protection will hit you.
 So why not start early to avoid a late scramble or an embarrassing lawsuit?